Corporate values are more than just words on your website and employee handbook.

 Companies need to make their corporate values visible.
 But they also need to go a step beyond visibility.
 Having corporate values and knowing & embodying corporate values are entirely different things – organizations need to integrate their core beliefs into the day-to-day of the workplace.

 How to integrate corporate values into your performance management process

 1) Tie feedback to company values

 Employees want to be reminded that their work has purpose and meaning.
-This is more than just checking off their goals for the week.
-Feedback needs to relate back to the company mission and values - this is particularly important to organizations that have implemented or are implementing continuous performance management (which includes continuous feedback).
-A culture of feedback is more likely to be supported when performance management approaches - including ongoing peer feedback, frequent performance reviews, and recognition - are tied to company values (you can check out Pavestep’s continuous feedback feature if you are interested a feedback tool that is linked to values).
+This is more than just checking off goals for the week.
+Feedback needs to relate back to the company mission and values – this is particularly important to organizations that have implemented or are implementing continuous performance management.
+Ongoing peer feedback, performance reviews, and employee recognition should be tied to company values.
 Tying feedback to company values will help employees live your principles daily.

 2) Incorporate values into recognition programs